SP393/ChatBot----GenAI-RAG-AWS-Bedrock-Python/README.md

-# Chat With PDF - Generative AI Application
+# GenAI Chatbot - Generative AI Application

 This project demonstrates a serverless, AI-driven chatbot application that interacts with PDF documents.
 Built using **Amazon Bedrock**, **LangChain**, **Python**, and **Docker**, this application employs **Retrieval-Augmented Generation (RAG)** to provide context-based responses from a knowledge base.
 The solution includes two applications—Admin and User—designed for seamless document management and user interaction.